 Bolivia’s leftist government, which controls the world’s largest lithium deposits but has feared the social and environmental impact of exploiting them, appears to see DLE as the solution.
 In June, after a pilot scheme examining lithium recovery rates and water use, officials announced that six DLE companies, including Lilac, will be allowed to compete for lithium contracts there.

 But amid the scramble for lithium, Argentine environmentalists say that a fairer future is far from secure.
 Most mining companies aren’t waiting for the rollout of cleaner tech.
-And projects like Kachi, which promise “cleaner lithium,” have yet to prove they can operate without sapping freshwater resources or altering a little-understood ecosystem.
+And projects like Kachi, which promise “cleaner lithium,” have yet to prove they can produce at significant scale, or operate without sapping freshwater resources in a little-understood ecosystem.
 The uncertainty weighs on the Vasquez brothers, who have lived on this land for three generations, and hope to pass it down to their own children one day.
 “People from outside can come and tell you, ‘Don’t worry nothing will happen,’” Florentín says.
 “But we’re the ones at risk.”

 To spot a lithium mine in South America, look for the evaporation ponds: gigantic, lurid blue-green pools of brine.
 Such rectangular pools cover dozens of square miles in Chile’s Atacama desert, releasing tens of millions of metric tons of water into the air each year—at least 383.5 metric tons per metric ton of lithium carbonate produced, according to estimates by Argentine researchers.
 In Catamarca, the pools are currently a rare sight—for now: Argentina, which has struggled for decades with investor-spooking economic dysfunction, has been slow to develop its lithium industry.
 But at least 14 projects are now in exploration or construction in this province alone.